olivia-leach/healthy-buildings-api/README.md

-agi# API for Healthy Buildings Web App
+# API for Healthy Buildings Web App
 June 9, 2016 - Olivia Leach.

 API for demo version of healthy buildings dashboard website.
 Tracks "healthy buildings" that belong to users, and allows for CRUD functionality between Users and their buildings.